Skip navigation

 MCV stands for mean corpuscular volume.
 An MCV blood test measures the average size of your red blood cells.

 Red blood cells carry oxygen from your lungs to every cell in your body.
-Your cells need oxygen to grow, reproduce, and stay healthy.
+Your cells need oxygen to grow, reproduce, and make energy.
 If your red blood cells are too small or too large, it could be a sign of a blood disorder such as anemia, a lack of certain vitamins, or other medical conditions.

 What is it used for?

-An MCV blood test is often part of a complete blood count (CBC).
-A CBC is a common blood test that measures many parts of your blood, including red blood cells.
+An MCV blood test is often part of a complete blood count (CBC), a group of tests that measures the number and type of cells in your blood.
 It is used to check your general health.

 An MCV test may also be used with other tests to help diagnose or monitor certain blood disorders, including anemia.
-There are many types of anemia.
+There are several types of anemia, and each type has a different effect on the size, shape, and/or quality of your red blood cells.
 An MCV test can help diagnose which type of anemia you have.

 Why do I need an MCV blood test?

-Your health care provider may order a complete blood count, which includes an MCV test, as part of your regular checkup.
-You may also have the test if you have a chronic (long-lasting) condition that could lead to anemia or if you have the symptoms of anemia:
+Your health care provider may order a complete blood count, which includes an MCV test, as part of your routine checkup.
+You may also have the test if you have a chronic (long-lasting) condition that could lead to anemia or if you have symptoms of anemia, which could include:

 What happens during an MCV blood test?